64kramsystem/personal_notes/rust.md

 // Buffer size. zero causes undefined behavior.
 // Messages are put into the buffer, and the buffer is emptied when all the readers have read.
 // There is a sweet spot in the buffer size for the performance.
+// Performance need to be verified (in release mode) against the MPSC analog.
 //
 let mut tx = bus::Bus::new(1);